aimms/how-to/Articles/494/494-overview-aimms-ds-models.rst

 #.
 (Optional) If there are numerous use cases, it could be helpful to maintain a library of functions in Python/R/AIMMS to facilitate the data transformations.

 By following the above steps, you can have your Python/R model available as a local web service running on your computer.
-..
-There are many ways to deploy this to have global access, using Docker is one of them and will be discussed further below.

 .. _scripting-tools: